mariesophiesimon/TextMiningProject/README.md

 # TextMiningProject
-Final project of the course Text and Multimedia Mining at Radboud University
+The final project of the Master course "Text and Multimedia Mining" at Radboud University